Courses of Study

 BI265j Introduction to Human Anatomy and Physiology Designed for students interested in health professions (e.g., physician, nurse, dentist, allied health) and for anyone who wishes to learn more about how the human body works.
 Students will understand how physiological functions are performed by specific anatomical structures and that these functions follow physical and chemical principles.
 They will also learn anatomical terms used to describe body sections, regions, and relative positions and about the organ systems in the human body and how these systems work together.
 Lecture and laboratory.
 Significant civic engagement component built into lecture and lab activities.
 Students cannot earn credit for this course if they have previously taken Biology 275.
 Prerequisite: Biology 131 or 163 or equivalent.
 Three credit hours.
 N. Klepach

 BI271f Introduction to Ecology Ecology is the study of interactions among organisms and their environment.
 Studying these interactions provides us with the theoretical foundation for understanding many of the most pressing environmental problems.
 This course will examine ecological interactions at a wide range of scales from individuals, through populations and communities, to ecosystems.
 We will study how these interactions produce the patterns and processes we observe in biomes around the world.
 In the field-based laboratory, we will generate hypotheses, develop experimental designs, and apply statistical analyses to ecological data, while gaining first-hand familiarity with local ecological communities.
+Lecture and laboratory.
 Previously listed as Environmental Studies 271.
 Prerequisite: Biology 164.
 Four credit hours.
 N, Lb.
 Becknell, Moore

 [BI276] Comparative Vertebrate Anatomy Comparative studies of basic vertebrate anatomical systems and their structural, functional, and evolutionary relationships among the major vertebrate groups.
 Laboratories emphasize comparisons of anatomical structure across different vertebrate species through dissection.
 Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.